 Zestos Old Vine Garnacha

 If you love wines of tension that exhibit purity and finesse, you will find Zestos old Vine Garnacha to be your new love.
 Zestos shows the complexity of a wine three times its price.
 In the words of Robert M. Parker, Jr, the most influential wine critic in the world, Zestos is “a staggering value”, he also claims that Zestos is “an unbelievable wine for the price”.
 Zestos old vine is produced from Garnacha vines that were planted in 1950 in the high elevation vineyards of San Martin Valdeiglesias - northwest of Madrid.
 Today San Martin produces among the most floral and mineral Garnachas in all of Spain.
 The older the vines the better the wine.
 Old vines do not over produce.
 As a result the vines yield fully ripened grapes.
 Perfectly ripened grapes make wines that improve with time.
 Zestos means basket in Spanish.
 Not too many years ago, baskets like the ones depicted on the label were use to transport grapes from the vineyard to the wineries.
 Madrid has recently become the center of one of the most interesting and innovative wine regions on the Iberian Peninsula.
-For example, 90% of Vinos de Madrid DO wines are made from organically grown grapes.
 The outskirts of this storied royal city are filled with old vines Garnacha situated in high elevation vineyards that have been planted in ideal soils.
 Madrid is a sort of “great unknown” that is now just freshly discovered.
 Most consumers are unaware that Madrid makes wine and because Vinos de Madrid is not yet “on the radar” of wine consumers, it is a great source of incredible values today.

 WHAT MAKES THIS WINE UNIQUE?
 This tremendous quality wine is made from old vine Garnacha and it sells for a song!
 San Martin produces among the most floral and mineral Garnachas in all of Spain.
 Zestos shows the complexity of wine 2 times its price.
 In fact many wines that cost 3 times the price of Zestos do not even show the complexity of this humble yet complex wine.